Sweeteners - sugars

 Toggle: English / Spanish

-Sugars are found naturally in milk and milk products (lactose) and fruits (fructose).
-Most of the sugar in the American diet is from sugars added during food processing and preparation, or at the table.
+Sugars are found naturally in milk products (lactose) and fruits (fructose).
+Most of the sugar in the American diet is from added sugars in food products.

-Act as a preservative in jams and jellies, and a flavor enhancer in processed meats.
+- Act as a preservative in jams and jellies.

 Some sweeteners are made by processing sugar compounds.
 Others occur naturally.

-Raw sugar is granulated, solid, or coarse, and is brown in color.
-It forms when the moisture from the juice of the sugar cane evaporates.
+- Raw sugar is granulated, solid, or coarse.
+It is brown in color.
+Raw sugar is the solid part left when the liquid from the juice of the sugar cane evaporates.

-Brown sugar is made from the sugar crystals from molasses syrup.
+- Brown sugar is made from sugar crystals that come from molasses syrup.

-Erythritol is a naturally occurring sugar alcohol found in fruit and fermented foods.
-It is 60 - 70% as sweet as table sugar, yet it has less calories, does not raise blood sugar, does not cause tooth decay, and does not cause stomach side effects, unlike other sugar alcohols.
+- Erythritol is a naturally occurring sugar alcohol found in fruit and fermented foods.
+It is 60 to 70% as sweet as table sugar, but has fewer calories.
+Also, it does not result in as much of a rise in blood sugar after meals or cause tooth decay.
+Unlike other sugar alcohols, it does not cause stomach upset.